ivuorinen/PHP-Markdown-Documentation-Generator/README.md

 # PHP-Markdown-Documentation-Generator

-Documentation is just as important as the code it's refering to.
+Documentation is just as important as the code it's referring to.
 With this command line tool you will be able to write your documentation once, and only once!

 This project will write a single-page markdown-formatted API document based on the DocBlock comments in your source code.